 Ticket Helpline: 971-701-6567

-Official tickets to Oregon State Fair concerts are on sale now, and they are ONLY available via the Fair’s website at oregonstatefair.org and our ticket provider Etix.
+Official tickets to Oregon State Fair concerts are on sale now!
+They are ONLY available via the Fair’s website at oregonstatefair.org and through our ticket provider Etix.
 Beware of all unauthorized online ticketing websites attempting to sell bogus tickets that cannot be honored by the Oregon State Fair.